fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 ### Lock Interface

-* implementations provide more extensive locking operations than can be obtained using synchronized methods and statements.
+* implementations provide more extensive locking operations than cannot be obtained using `synchronized` methods and statements.
 * Commonly, a lock provides exclusive access to a shared resource: only one thread at a time can acquire the lock and all access to the shared resource requires that the lock be acquired first.
 However, some locks may allow concurrent access to a shared resource, such as the read lock of a ReadWriteLock.
 * offers more flexible lock acquiring and releasing.
 For example, some algorithms for traversing concurrently accessed data structures require the use of "hand-over-hand" or "chain locking": you acquire the lock of node A, then node B, then release A and acquire C, then release B and acquire D and so on.
 Implementations of the Lock interface enable the use of such techniques by allowing a lock to be acquired and released in different scopes, and allowing multiple locks to be acquired and released in any order.
 * Lock implementations provide additional functionality over the use of synchronized methods and statements by providing a non-blocking attempt to acquire a lock (`tryLock()`), an attempt to acquire the lock that can be interrupted (`lockInterruptibly()`, and an attempt to acquire the lock that can timeout (`tryLock(long, TimeUnit)`).